 13. Jeolla Province, South Korea

 Recently, South Korea opened Jeolla Province as its third visa-free entry route aside from Jeju Island and Gangwon Province.
 That said, it has more recently become one of the most ideal quick destinations for those seeking to experience Korean culture off the beaten path.
 Refresh your mind by exploring its cultural and heritage hotspots like ancient temples, the Jeonju Hanok Village, Suncheon Bay National Garden, Naejangsan National Park, and Boseong Green Tea Field.

 Are there any ARMYs here?
 You might just come across some Bangtan-themed street art and graffiti in the capital city of Gwangju, BTS’ J-hope’s hometown!

 A long weekend is a pretty solid excuse to go find places that will prettify your feed.
 As many travellers may know, Bali has become Instagram heaven.
 From the quirky hostels to the spectacular infinity pools, this island province has it all.
 Anyone can see the sunset from just about anywhere, but there’s a certain magic when you witness the sunset in Seminyak.
 As you get comfy in the many bean bags at the beach, watch the sky turn orange before transforming into a stunning purple.
 Be sure to check out, and strike a pose at, the Bali Gate, Tegalalang Rice Terrace, and Ulun Danu Beratan Temple, too!

 10. Hanoi, Vietnam

 Long weekends were never meant to just pass you by.
 Take the opportunity to fully experience life outside of all your day-to-day responsibilities.
-In other words, have fun and travel the world, one long weekend at a time.
+In other words, have fun and travel the world, one long weekend at a time with these quick destinations.